 - 114 LDP Policy TA1 requires that local road networks be capable of absorbing the additional traffic generated by the development and that a satisfactory access to the network is to be provided.
 SPP 2014 emphasises the importance of locating development in places well served by public transport and a wide choice of transport modes, including on foot and by cycle. - 115 The TA includes modelling scenario options, which is a robust analysis of how the wider Blairgowrie transport network would cope with the proposed development.
 The TA shows that the development would provide a negligible increase in traffic across the network with a 5.4% increase in the AM peak and a 4.5% increase in the PM peak.
 It also identified that there would be no discernible differences in journey times or queue lengths on any of the main corridors in the network.
-Junction analysis of the two proposed access points were also carried out quantifying that the proposed access junctions would operate and cope well within capacity.

-- 116 The identified issue of vehicle parking in and around the primary school was not considered to be exacerbated by this development.
-The situation of the development is within reasonable walking distance of the school for pupils and parents to walk or cycle, albeit it is accepted that a restriction on the use of cars to drop off pupils cannot be enforced.
-There is adequate connectivity throughout the site as previously set out, taking into account the constraints placed upon it by topography and neighbouring site context. - 117 In summary, the proposed details submitted are consistent and sufficient with that required by LDP Policies TA1A and TA1B to support the development.
+Junction analysis of the two proposed access points were also carried out quantifying that the proposed access junctions would operate and cope well within capacity. - 116 Concerns have been raised about vehicle parking in and around the primary school; however, it is not considered that this would be exacerbated by this development.
+The development is within reasonable walking distance of the school for pupils and parents to walk or cycle, being approximately 300 metres north of Rattray Primary School.
+There is adequate connectivity throughout the site as previously set out, taking into account the constraints placed upon it by topography and neighbouring site context, to maximise non-vehicular travel to school.
+It is accepted that a restriction on the use of cars to drop off pupils cannot be enforced through any permission granted here. - 117 A detailed parking layout plan was produced by the applicant that clearly demonstrates that the Council's parking guidelines are being fully satisfied.
+Through the guidelines, 479 spaces would be required as a result of both the house types proposed and the 217 units overall.
+In total 493 parking spaces have been identified to be proposed and all are considered deliverable. - 118 In summary, the proposed details submitted are consistent and sufficient with that required by LDP Policies TA1A and TA1B to support the development.